johngrogg/grogg-tdd-ts/README.md

 ## Code State

+- T6: Finish implementig Repository#Save.
+All tests passing, but swapping to a real ORM and JSON Schema validator is left as an assignment for the reader.
 - T5: Add ORM abstraction to Repository, implemented first test for Repository#Save, but failing due to lack of implementation.
 - T4: Finished implementing the saveSchema, using a stub of a data repository.
 All tests passing, but the buit app doesn't actually save anything because the data repository is not actually implemented.
 - T3: Added a new test that introduces a mock of our data repository abstraction.
 At this point, the entire saveSchema behavior is now tested (but not yet implemented).